aimeegee/bookkeeping/README.md

 - Use consistent category names (e.g., "Groceries" not "groceries" or "Grocery")
 - The system learns from your input - be consistent for better automation
+- Use 'skip-all' during interactive categorization to quickly process large batches
+- Run with `--no-interactive` flag to skip categorization entirely for quick processing
 - Review the `config/category_mapping.json` periodically to clean up categories
 - Backup your config files - they contain your learned categorizations